o0-o/ansible_collection_site/roles/inventory/README.md

 ### IANA Service Definitions

 Default service definitions are derived from the [IANA Service Name and Transport Protocol Port Number Registery](https://www.iana.org/assignments/service-names-port-numbers).
 This is preferable over `/etc/services` because `/etc/services` can be inconsistent between operating systems and is difficult to parse.
-If a service definition isn't available in the `srv_defs` dictionary, it falls back to `iana_srv_defs`. `iana_srv_defs` is defined in an Ansible-managed bblock which can be updated by running `tasks/conv_iana-srv-def_to_yaml.yml`, but doing so should not be necessary as the service definitions change infrequently.
+If a service definition isn't available in the `srv_defs` dictionary, it falls back to `iana_srv_defs`. `iana_srv_defs` is defined in an Ansible-managed block which can be updated by running `tasks/conv_iana-srv-def_to_yaml.yml`, but doing so should not be necessary as the service definitions change infrequently.
 The values provided by default in this role will be updated on every major release.
 Note that converting the IANA service defintions to yaml can take several hours so while `tasks/conv_iana-srv-def_to_yaml.yml` is available to run manually, it is never run by the role's `tasks/main.yml`.

 Defaults (see `defaults/main.yml`):